Call Now 24/7 Free Consultation

 What if I were partially at fault for the crash?

-You may still have a strong claim.
-Michigan uses modified comparative fault: you can recover if you are 50% or less at fault; your award is reduced by your percentage.
-Do not let the carrier’s adjuster convince you that partial fault ends the case — let the evidence decide.
+You may still have a valid and significant claim.
+Michigan follows a modified comparative fault rule: you can recover damages as long as you are not found to be more than 50% at fault.
+Your total recovery is reduced by your percentage of fault, but it is not eliminated.
+Do not let the carrier's insurer convince you that partial fault means no recovery.
+Call us first.
+Let the evidence determine what happened, not their adjuster.

 Would my case go to Genesee County Circuit Court?

-If it does not settle — and we only settle when the offer reflects the full weight of your harm — it would be filed in Genesee County Circuit Court.
-We know that court, its judges, and its procedures.
-We are not afraid of trial, and carriers know that, which changes what they put on the table.
+If your case does not settle, and we settle only when the offer genuinely reflects the full weight of what you have been through, it would be litigated in Genesee County Circuit Court.
+We are familiar with that court system, its judges, and its procedures.
+We are not afraid of trial.
+The trucking companies and their insurers know that, and it changes what they are willing to put on the table.

 What does it cost to hire The Michigan Legal Center for a Flint truck accident case?

-Nothing upfront and nothing at all unless we recover.
-We work on contingency: our fee is a percentage of your settlement or verdict.
+Nothing upfront, and nothing at all unless we win.
+We work on a contingency fee basis.
+Our fee is a percentage of your recovery.
+If we do not obtain compensation for you, you owe us nothing.
 No hourly rates, no retainers, no surprise costs.
 The consultation is free and carries zero obligation.
-Call our Flint office at (810) 234-5678 any time, day or night.
+Call (810) 234-5678 any time, day or night.

 Our Team Approach